 Discover Philadelphia’s history in style with vintage car or electric cart tours.
 Perfect for all ages, explore iconic landmarks with expert guides.

-- Philadelphia’s Magic Gardens - Philadelphia’s Magic Gardens is a unique, vibrant art space created by mosaic artist Isaiah Zagar.
-He began transforming a vacant lot on South Street into a massive mosaic maze in the 1990s, using tiles, glass, mirrors, and found objects.
-Zagar spent years adorning the walls and floors with colorful, intricate designs inspired by folk art and cultures worldwide.
+- Philadelphia’s Magic Gardens - This unique art space, created by mosaic artist Isaiah Zagar in the 1990s, transformed a vacant lot on South Street into a vibrant mosaic maze.
+Zagar used tiles, glass, mirrors, and found objects to cover the walls and floors with colorful, intricate designs inspired by folk art and global cultures.

-- Philadelphia Vietnam Veterans Memorial - Dedicated in 1987, the Philadelphia Vietnam Veterans Memorial lists the names of 646 Philadelphians who died in the Vietnam War and features engraved scenes from the conflict.
-Overall, around 58,000 soldiers lost their lives in the war, with the majority being young men and women aged 20 and below.
+- Philadelphia Vietnam Veterans Memorial - Dedicated in 1987, this memorial lists the names of 646 Philadelphians who died in the Vietnam War and includes engraved scenes from the conflict.
+Overall, around 58,000 soldiers lost their lives in the war, most of whom were young men and women aged 20 and below.

-- The Philadelphia Korean War Memorial - Added in 2002, the Korean War Memorial features black granite pillars that recount the war’s history and honor 610 fallen service members from Philadelphia and nearby counties.
-Approximately 36,700 U.S. soldiers lost their lives in the conflict between South Korea and North Korea.
+- The Philadelphia Korean War Memorial - Added in 2002, this memorial features black granite pillars that recount the war’s history and honor 610 fallen service members from Philadelphia and nearby counties.
+Approximately 36,700 U.S. soldiers lost their lives in the conflict between South and North Korea.

-- Betsy Ross House - The Betsy Ross House, a row home built in 1740, has been restored to its 1777 appearance, commemorating Betsy Ross’ legend and history.
+- Betsy Ross House - Built in 1740, this row home has been restored to its 1777 appearance and commemorates Betsy Ross’ legacy.
 In 1777, Ross was commissioned by George Washington to create the first American Flag.

-- Elfreth’s Alley - Built in 1702, it is the oldest continuously inhabited residential street in America.
+- Elfreth’s Alley - Established in 1702, this is the oldest continuously inhabited residential street in America.
 Located in Old City Philadelphia, it features 32 charming brick houses from the 1700s and early 1800s.
 Originally home to blacksmiths, merchants, and immigrants, the alley has welcomed over 3,000 residents throughout its history.
 Today, it retains its historic charm with cobblestone streets and colonial-style homes.
-Visitors can explore the Elfreth’s Alley Museum to see inside two preserved homes and learn about early Philadelphia life.
+Visitors can explore the Elfreth’s Alley Museum to learn about early Philadelphia life.

-- United States Mint - The United States Mint in Philadelphia is one of the nation’s oldest and most iconic institutions.
-Established in 1792, it is the largest of the four active mints in the United States, responsible for producing billions of coins, including circulating coins, commemorative coins, and medals.
+- United States Mint - Established in 1792, the United States Mint in Philadelphia is one of the nation’s oldest and most iconic institutions.
+It is the largest of the four active mints in the U.S., producing billions of coins, including circulating coins, commemorative coins, and medals.

-- Liberty Bell Center - As the official bell of the Pennsylvania State House, now known as Independence Hall, the Liberty Bell rang many times for public announcements.
-It may have rung on July 8, 1776, to announce the first public reading of The Declaration of Independence.
-The Liberty Bell, weighing about 2,000 pounds, was silenced by a crack in 1846.
+- Liberty Bell Center - The Liberty Bell, the official bell of the Pennsylvania State House (now Independence Hall), rang for public announcements and possibly on July 8, 1776, for the first public reading of The Declaration of Independence.
+Weighing about 2,000 pounds, it was silenced by a crack in 1846.

-- Independence Hall - Independence Hall, the birthplace of America, was constructed in 1732 as the Pennsylvania State House.
-Within this revered hall, the Second Continental Congress met in May 1775, and The Declaration of Independence was adopted on July 4, 1776.
-Independence Hall is also where the Constitutional Convention met to draft, debate, and sign The United States Constitution on September 17, 1787.
+- Independence Hall - Built in 1732 as the Pennsylvania State House, Independence Hall is the birthplace of America.
+The Second Continental Congress met here in May 1775, and The Declaration of Independence was adopted on July 4, 1776.
+It is also where the Constitutional Convention met to draft, debate, and sign The United States Constitution on September 17, 1787.

-- National Constitution Center - Located on Philadelphia’s Independence Mall, the National Constitution Center is the first museum globally dedicated to dramatically telling the story of The United States Constitution from Revolutionary times to the present through over 100 interactive and multimedia exhibits, film, photographs, text, sculpture, and artifacts.
+- National Constitution Center - Located on Philadelphia’s Independence Mall, this is the first museum in the world dedicated to telling the story of The United States Constitution from Revolutionary times to the present through over 100 interactive and multimedia exhibits, films, photographs, texts, sculptures, and artifacts.

-- Philadelphia Chinatown - Chinatown’s origins date back to the 1870s and 1880s when Chinese immigrants arrived in Philadelphia.
-Today, it is a vibrant neighborhood with a strong sense of community, featuring authentic Asian cuisine, shops, and cultural events, with influences from various Asian nations, including Korea, Thailand, and Vietnam.
+- Philadelphia Chinatown - Chinatown’s origins date back to the 1870s and 1880s with the arrival of Chinese immigrants.
+Today, it is a vibrant neighborhood with a strong community spirit, featuring authentic Asian cuisine, shops, and cultural events, representing cultures from Korea, Thailand, Vietnam, and other Asian nations.

 - Reading Terminal Market - One of America’s largest and oldest public markets, housed since 1893 in a National Historic Landmark building.
-Home to over 70 family-owned, small businesses, the Market offers an incredible selection of locally grown and exotic produce, locally sourced meats and poultry, as well as the finest seafood, cheeses, baked goods, and confections.
+Home to over 70 family-owned small businesses, the market offers a vast selection of locally grown and exotic produce, locally sourced meats and poultry, as well as the finest seafood, cheeses, baked goods, and confections.

 - Guided Tour